TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/ubidots/_index.md

 weight:
 ---

-[Ubidots](https://ubidots.com/) is a platform which delivers a secure and easy experience of building IoT solutions for students, makers and researchers.
-It is used for sending data from any Internet-enabled device to the cloud, triggering actions and alerts based on that data, as well as visualizing it.
+[Ubidots](https://ubidots.com/) provides a secure and easy way to build IoT solutions for students, makers and researchers.
+It is used for sending data from any Internet-enabled device to the cloud, triggering actions and alerts based on that data, and visualizing it.

 <!--more-->

->Note: In this guide, we use [UbiFunctions](https://docs.microsoft.com/en-us/azure/azure-functions/https://help.ubidots.com/en/articles/2132086-analytics-ubifunctions-user-guide) module, which is currently not available for STEM plan.
+>Note: In this guide, we use the [UbiFunctions](https://docs.microsoft.com/en-us/azure/azure-functions/https://help.ubidots.com/en/articles/2132086-analytics-ubifunctions-user-guide) module, which is currently not available for the STEM plan.

 ## Requirements